benmch0/JavaChatServer/README.md

 Register.java --> File with code for register window for creating new users in the DB.
 ChatWindow.java --> File that has code for the window where you will be able to chat with other users.
 Stats.java --> Potential File for storing user stats, such as amount of chats made etc etc.

+Test Change to check if my git is working properly